-Long-term Debt: At the end of the current fiscal year, the Town had \$1,391,981 in total long-term debt outstanding.
-Of this amount, \$875,000 consists of a loan through the Florida Municipal Loan Council, \$65,879 consists of a State Revolving Fund loan, \$352,034 consists of capital leases and the remainder consists of compensated absences obligations.
-The State Revolving Fund loan with the State of Florida Department of Environmental Protection is for wastewater facilities improvement projects, with initial draws occurring in fiscal 2013.
-Additional information on The Town's long-term debt can be found in Note 6, pages 35 - 37 of this report.
+Long-term Debt: At the end of the current fiscal year, the Town had \$2,119,059 in total long-term debt outstanding.
+Of this amount, \$887,316 consists of a loan, and the related premium, through the Florida Municipal Loan Council, \$850,540 consists of State Revolving Fund loans, \$271,876 consists of capital leases, and the remainder consists of compensated absences obligations.

+The State Revolving Fund loan with the State of Florida Department of Environmental Protection is for wastewater facilities improvement projects, with initial draws occurring in fiscal year 2013.